duongtuankiet/AndroidDevelopment/README.md

-# Nhom1
+# Do an Lap trinh di dong
-# This is our android project
+# App doc truyen